SimplySly/ShoppingApp/README.md

 	 }
    }

    - appsettings.json already contains placeholders.
-See ShoppingApp.Web/appsettings.json for the Jwt:Issuer and Jwt:Audience values (defaults in the repo: Jwt:Issuer = https://localhost:7159, Jwt:Audience = ShoppingAppApi).
+See ShoppingApp.Web/appsettings.json

 4. Launch the application using the HTTPS profile for the Web project (select the ShoppingApp.Web HTTPS profile in Visual Studio and run).
 Ensure the HTTPS port matches the Jwt:Issuer if you changed it.